A First-Order Logic with Frames: Background: First-Order Logic with Recursive Definitions and Uninterpreted Combinations of Theories

 We define a signature as $\Sigma = (S; C; F; \R; \I)$, where $S$ is a finite non-empty set of sorts. $C$ is a set of constant symbols, where each $c \in C$ has some sort $\tau \in S$. $F$ is a set of function symbols, where each function $f \in F$ has a type of the form $\tau_1 \times \ldots \times \tau_m \rightarrow \tau$ for some $m$, with $\tau_i, \tau \in S$.
 The sets $\R$ and $\I$ are (disjoint) sets of relation symbols, where each relation $R \in \R \cup \I$ has a type of the form $\tau_1 \times \ldots \times \tau_m$.
 The set $\I$ contains those relation symbols for which the corresponding relations are inductively defined using formulas (details are given below), while those in $\R$ are given by the model.

 We assume that the set of sorts contains a designated ``foreground sort'' denoted by $\fs$.
-All the other sorts in $S$ are called background sorts, and for each such background sort $\sigma$ we allow the constant symbols of type $\sigma$, function symbols that have type $\sigma^n \rightarrow \sigma$ for some $n$, and relation symbols have type $\sigma^m$ for some $m$, to be constrained using an arbitrary theory $T_\sigma$.
+All the other sorts in $S$ are called background sorts, and for each such background sort $\tau$ we allow the constant symbols of type $\tau$, function symbols that have type $\tau^n \rightarrow \tau$ for some $n$, and relation symbols have type $\tau^m$ for some $m$, to be constrained using an arbitrary theory $T_\tau$.

-{\mathcal{D}} A formula in first-order logic with recursive definitions (FO-RD) over such a signature is of the form $(\recdef, \alpha)$, where $\recdef$ is a set of recursive definitions of the form $R(\vec x) := \rho_R(\vec{x})$, where $R \in \I$ and $\rho_R(\vec{x})$ is a first-order logic formula, in which the relation symbols from $\I$ occur only positively. $\alpha$ is also a first-order logic formula over the signature.
+{\mathcal{D}} A formula in first-order logic with recursive definitions (FO-RD) over such a signature is of the form $(\recdef, \alpha)$, where $\recdef$ is a set of recursive definitions of the form $R(\vec x) := \rho_R(\vec{x})$, where $R \in \I$ and $\rho_R(\vec{x})$ is a first-order logic formula, in which the relation symbols from $\I$ occur only positively, where each symbol from $\I$ is under an even number of negations. $\alpha$ is also a first-order logic formula over the signature.
 We assume $\recdef$ has at most one definition for any inductively defined relation, and that the formulas $\rho_R$ and $\alpha$ use only inductive relations defined in $\recdef$.

 The semantics of a formula is standard; the semantics of inductively defined relations are defined to be the least fixpoint that satisfies the relational equations, and the semantics of $\alpha$ is the standard one defined using these semantics for relations.
-We do not formally define the semantics, but we will formally define the semantics of frame logic (discussed in the next section and whose semantics is defined in the Appendix) which is an extension of FO-RD.
+We do not formally define the semantics, but we will formally define the semantics of frame logic which is an extension of FO-RD.